glicerico/rangram/journal.md

 ***************************

-The first tested gramar is in data/rangram0.grammar and consists of 6 grammatical classes (2 related to nouns, 1 to verbs, 1 to adjectives, 1 to adverbs and 1 to determiners).
+The first tested grammar [rangram0.grammar](data/rangram0.grammar) and consists of 6 grammatical classes (2 related to nouns, 1 to verbs, 1 to adjectives, 1 to adverbs and 1 to determiners).
 Each class has only one possible word and disjuncts are created having in mind the English language rules; no Zipfian distributions are expected in the resulting corpus.